decentraland/documentation/content/creator/sdk7/getting-started/dev-workflow.md

 To do so, run the following on your scene:

-`npm i decentraland-ecs@next`
+`npm i @dcl/sdk@next`

 > Note: Keep in mind that the @next version might suffer issues from time to time.
 The syntax and name of new features might change before it's released in a stable version.

 You can also access the latest unreleased features by loading the version dynamically via URL parameters.
-Add the following to the preview URL: `&kernel-branch=main&renderer-branch=master`.
+Add the following to the preview URL: `&kernel-branch=main&renderer-branch=dev`.

 You can also access your scene in the test environment with the features from `@next` by accessing the `.zone` client.